keithlee96/object-set-js/README.md

 ## Documentation

-As ObjectSet was designed to share the same interface as the Set datastructure, [The official mozilla Set documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) is applicable to ObjectSet.
-All operations defined in the official Set documentation have been implemented in ObjectSet.
+As ObjectSet was designed to share the same interface as the Set datastructure, [the official mozilla Set documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) is applicable to ObjectSet.
+All operations defined in the Set documentation have been implemented in ObjectSet.
 As you can see below, the documentation for ObjectSet is almost identical to that of Set.
-The primary disadvantage of this ObjectSet implementation over the native Set implementation is that **ObjectSet is not garenteed keep track of insertion order**, but that seems to be an acceptable tradeoff to handle sets of Objects.
+The primary disadvantage of this ObjectSet implementation over the native Set implementation is that **ObjectSet is not garenteed keep track of insertion order**, but that seems to be an acceptable tradeoff to be able to handle sets of Objects.

 ### ObjectSet Properties